 Alternatively, you can order Fried Chicken Waffles or the Original Waffle Burger which my friends tried.
 This is two boneless thighs with bacon, American cheese, hot sauce and Canadian Maple syrup served between two fresh griddled waffles.
 Ellis and Cookie said they enjoyed the fact that the chicken was crispy on the outside, it tasted super fresh and was seasoned perfectly, the sauce had a nice kick to it and the melted cheese was great.
 If you wanted something healthier to try the Asian influenced salads which include chicken.

 Original Waffle Burger

-Then you have a selection of chicken burgers with either crispy fried breast of thigh and combination of sauces and other ingredients.
+Then you have a selection of chicken burgers with either crispy fried breast of the thigh and a combination of sauces and other ingredients.
 The Classic has spicy slaw, kewpie mayo and pickles.
 The Korean inspired Gee Gee features the gochujang glaze and kimchi slaw.
 West Coast has fresh guacamole, shredded lettuce, tomato, kewpie mayo and pickled jalapenos.
 The Nashville Hot comes with extra hot cayenne sauce, melted American cheese, kewpie mayo and pickles.
 Others come with bacon and cheese or Parma ham.
-We tried the veggie option which is a deep fried beetroot patty with fresh guacamole, feta, chilli basil slaw, lettuce and kewpie mayo.
-The veggie burger was really good with some great flavours and I would definitely order it again.
+We tried the veggie option which is a deep-fried beetroot patty with fresh guacamole, feta, chilli basil slaw, lettuce and kewpie mayo.
+The veggie burger was good with some great flavours, and I would order it again.
 Thanks for thinking of us veggies!